wzhou7/Fruved/docs/DSQ.md

 In this step, we standardize the data formatting (variable naming and value encoding) to make it compatible with the official scoring code.

 First, each record should be assigned a unique identifier `SEQN`.

-To score DSQ, two demographics variables are required:
+Two demographics variables are required:

 * `DSQ_xx1` : Age in years.
 Must be an integer and the acceptable range is 1-99.
 * `DSQ_xx2` : Are you male or female? `'A'` = Male; `'B'` = Female.
 Other values are not possible.